Updates on the Coronavirus and Travel to Sonoma County, CA

 Restaurants are open for outdoor dining as well as offering take out and/or delivery services.
-We encourage visitors to contact the business you would like to visit, in advance, to determine their level of service.
 See restaurant and dining trip ideas.

 Walk-in customers are allowed for walk-in shopping, within certain parameters, however curbside pickup, delivery, and shipping are encouraged.
 To support local businesses see here for ideas.

 Parks and Recreation:

-Inland and coastal parks are open.
+Inland and coastal parks are open, although some high-touch facilities may be closed.
 Beach visitors can enjoy active recreation, as well as sunbathing and relaxing.
-Barbecues, picnic areas, campgrounds and other park facilities that encourage gatherings are closed.
 Recreational campgrounds are open as long as campers comply with social distancing and hygiene requirements.
-Please check with the campground if the facility is open.
 The health order also allows barbecues and picnic areas to be used by an individual or a household group.

-In compliance with social distancing restrictions, the following park facilities are open: tennis courts, disc golf courses, basketball courts, pickleball courts and other shared sports facilities.
-Use is limited to a single individual, members of the same household or organized groups, leagues, camps or childcare providers who all must comply with social distancing protocols.
+In compliance with social distancing restrictions, the following park facilities are open: tennis courts, disc golf courses, basketball courts, pickleball courts and other shared sports facilities can be used by a single individual, members of the same household or organized groups, leagues, camps or childcare providers who comply with social distancing protocols.
+Playgrounds are open.
+Dog parks are open, but water is not available, so please bring water for your pet.
+Most in-person public programs and events are cancelled.